 The forgery of more than 70 so-called post-2002 Dead Sea Scrolls fragments, and the subsequent publishing of a majority of them, disclosed a fundamental and multifaceted crisis in the field of the Dead Sea Scrolls and Qumran studies.
 The new fragments were promoted by leading scholars, they “survived” advanced physical testing, renowned palaeographers authenticated them, and ultimately they were published by some of the most reputable experts in the field.
 The fragments became and remain part of the world famous Dead Sea Scrolls dataset even though they were undocumented, unprovenanced, and forged.

 Work Package 3 of the project, which is chaired by Professor Liv Ingeborg Lied (MF), will focus on provenance research, media history, and ethics.
 Professor Brent Nongbri (MF) will explore aspects of the overlaps between the antiquities market, manuscript collections and the academy.
-A postdoctoral researcher (MF) will study the media history of the Dead Sea Scrolls and the post-2002 Dead Sea Scrolls-like fragments.
-(For more details on this postdoctoral position, click here.)
+Post doctoral researcher Dana Ryan Lande (MF) will study the media history of the Dead Sea Scrolls and the post-2002 Dead Sea Scrolls-like fragments.

 The Lying Pen of Scribes: Manuscript Forgeries, Digital Imaging, and Provenance Research is funded by a FRIPRO/TopForsk-grant from the Research Council of Norway (2019-24), owned by the University of Agder and chaired by Professor Årstein Justnes.
 The members of the research team are based at the University of Agder (Kristiansand), the Norwegian University of Science and Technology (Campus Gjøvik), NLA University College (Oslo), and MF Norwegian School of Theology, Religion and Society (Oslo).